Network Monitoring - How to Setup Naemon Networking Monitoring Tool in Linux

 Configure Naemon server (10.0.0.55)

 We have already installed naemon server in step 1.
 Let us now define configuration for host, service and commands in the server.
 Check the templates for host, services inside /etc/naemon/conf.d/templates directory.
 You can create configuration file for host, service separately when your number of monitoring instances grows.
-For this tutorial, we are keeping the host and service configuration in the same file i.e in node01.cfg
+For this tutorial, we are keeping the host and service configuration in the same file i.e in node01.cfg# cd /etc/naemon/conf.dEdit the commands.cfg file so that nrpe can run the command in node01 to fetch the data.

 # vi /etc/naemon/conf.d/node01.cfg